The Telegraph Rd Behind Dire Straits' "Telegraph Road"

 Before the creation of Interstate 75, The major thoroughfare between Toledo and Detroit was Telegraph Road.
 Currently carrying US Highway 24, Telegraph Road was immortalized as a song by Dire Straits in their 1982 album "Love Over Gold".

 If you have 14 minutes to spare, the song is an awesome bit of 80's progressive rock.
 Today we're going to do things slightly different, in that I was to discuss the history of both the road and the song, because I think the lyrics do a great job to that end.

-The modern-day Telegraph Road is one of the major parts of US-24 in Michigan; the other follows the Saginaw Trail, one of the numerous Native American trails that have been incorporated into our infrastructure in some form or another.
+The modern-day Telegraph Road is one of the major parts of US-24 in Michigan; the other within the state follows the Saginaw Trail, one of the numerous Native American trails that have been incorporated into our infrastructure in some form or another.
 The trail connects Saginaw with Detroit, and then US-24 heads south to Toledo.
 Despite US-24 being an East-West US Highway between Colorado and Indiana, it makes a turn in the Toledo area to become a North-South highway and follow Telegraph Road and the Saginaw Trail.

 |Looking in southeastern Michigan at an early mileage sign between Detroit and Toledo.|

 Telegraph Rd itself got its start in the mid 19th-century, when telegraph lines were installed between Detroit and Toledo for use on the adjacent Michigan Central Railroad.
-For this reason, Telegraph Road is a pretty common road name in the US, since many roads were constructed to provide maintenance to adjacent telegraph lines.
+For this reason, Telegraph Road is a very common road name in the US, since many roads were constructed to provide maintenance to adjacent telegraph lines.